mmonroe3195/Scrabble/README.md

 I am planning going back and improving this code in the future to make it easier to read and more efficient.

-The bulk of my code can be reached by going into the src file and then the Scrabble file.
-There are also other objects with some code too.
+The bulk of my code can be reached by going into the src file and then the Scrabble.java file.
+There are also other objects (ex. player.java, tileboard.java, etc.) with some code too.